 Even if he gets the funding, Trump might face obstacles obtaining the land he needs for construction.
 Much of the land along the border in Texas is privately owned, and some landowners are reluctant to sell.

 Trump might also face environmental opposition to renewed wall construction.
 The incomplete border wall has already affected the migration patterns of many northern American wildlife species, said Myles Traphagen, borderlands program coordinator at the Wildlands Network, a nonprofit conservation organization focused on sustaining biodiversity.
-The current barrier will also require constant, expensive maintenance, Traphagen noted.
+The existing barrier will also require constant, expensive maintenance, Traphagen noted.

 “There’s going to be this big albatross hanging around America’s neck to continually maintain this beast,” he said.